sajjadGG/book-python/machine-learning/knn/k-nearest-neighbors.rst

     print(result)
     # Output: 0.947368421053

-.. note:: Because of some variation for each run, it might give different results.
+Because of some variation for each run, it might give different results.

 Własna implementacja
 --------------------